yiluheihei/github_issues_reactions/README.md

 ## Token

-As a default, GitHub only allows 60 API calls per hour for anonymous users, and the GITHUB_PAT environment variable is used.
-I highly recommend to [Create your own pat](https://github.com/settings/tokens/new) and set env `GITHUB_PAT`， for increasing the unauthenticated rate limit for OAuth.
+As a default, GitHub only allows `60` API calls per hour for anonymous users, and the `GITHUB_PAT` environment variable is used.
+I highly recommend to [Create your own pat](https://github.com/settings/tokens/new) and set env `GITHUB_PAT`， for increasing the unauthenticated rate limit to 5000 for OAuth.

 ```r